mvincent7891/iRETAIN/README.md

 [live_app]: http://www.iretain.io

-iRetain is a full-stack web application inspired by Brainscape.
-It utilizes Ruby on Rails and a PostgreSQL database on the backend, and React.js with a Redux architectural framework on the front end.
+iRetain is a full-stack web app inspired by Brainscape.
+It utilizes Ruby on Rails and a PostgreSQL database on the backend, and React.js with a Redux architectural framework on the frontend.

 ## Motivation
 The primary purpose of iRetain is to help students strengthen retention of new concepts using flashcards and interactive study sessions.
 While the core features are similar to many other flash card apps, the app was built with a novel feature in mind: in future releases, the iRetain Chrome extension will enable dynamic creation of flashcards from anywhere on the web.
 Simply install the extension and click on a word to view it's definition.
-In the background, iRetain will build a flash card for you, enabling you to revisit words you've looked up while browsing or studying.
+In the background, iRetain will build a flash card for you, enabling you to revisit words you've looked up previously while browsing or studying.
 The [auto lookup](#lookup) feature showcases some of this eventual functionality.

 ## Demo
 To get a feel for the app, login as a guest and take a tour.
 Simply navigate to the [splash page][live_app], and click on the large `DEMO` link.
 The remainder of this README will guide you through the app's features as if you were logged in as a guest.